vikasverma1077/ICT/README.md

 Running above commands will create a experiment directory with an appropriate name in the directory experiments.
 For example:experiments/SSL_cifar10_labels_400_valids_500_archcnn13_do0.0_optsgd_lr_0.1_init_lr_0.0_ramp_up_0_ramp_dn_450_ema_d_0.999_m_consis_10.0_type_mse_ramp_0_100_l2_0.0001_eph_400_bs_100_m_sup_a1.0_m_usup_a1.0_pl_mean_teacher_job_id_

 ### Argument description
 All the results of the paper can be reproduced by using the appropriate args in the above commands.
-Following are the args that should be varied to reproduce the results of the paper:
+Following are the args that should be varied to reproduce different experiments of the paper:

 --dataset : cifar10 or svhn